 Despite recent political grumblings, wind power is already a major player in the quest for a sustainable future.
-With research being conducted into floating offshore turbines – of which £20m was contributed by the British Government – and flying turbines designed to tap into the vast potential of wind power in the atmosphere above, it’s safe to say that wind turbines aren’t going away.
+With research being conducted into floating offshore turbines — of which £20m was contributed by the British Government — and flying turbines designed to tap into the vast potential of wind power in the atmosphere above, it’s safe to say wind turbines aren’t going away.

-Landowners can utilise wind power using a traditional turbine.
+Landowners can utilize wind power using a traditional turbine.
 Sadly not all landowners can make use of a turbine, as there is a long list of conditions which must first be met.
 The common misguided belief seems to be that wind turbines can be and are erected anywhere with very little consideration.
 The following are just some of the factors which make or break the long process of commissioning a wind turbine.

 Wind conditions at the site